teambit/docs/docs/getting-started/whats-next.md

 ## Building with Bit

-Check out [Building with Bit](/building-with-bit/workspace), a more in-dept guide on using Bit
+Check out [Building with Bit](/building-with-bit/pre-existing-components), a more in-dept guide on using Bit and how to use Bit with pre-existing components.

 <!-- ## Component Architecture